-Because interest rates vary, the future income of a Fund that invests in fixed income securities cannot be predicted with certainty.
-The future income of a Fund also will be affected by changes in those securities' indices over time (e.g., changes in inflation rates, currency rates, or commodity prices).
+Because interest rates vary, future income from these investments cannot be predicted with certainty.
+The future income of the Fund also will be affected by changes in those securities' indices over time (e.g., changes in inflation rates, currency rates, or commodity prices).